How to Buy a House home

 Buying Net

-At long long we can finally start to really compare renting vs. buying.
+At long last we can finally start to really compare renting vs. buying.
 Whew.

-The "House Net" is how much you're out after considering the value you've built.
-It's the value of your house (what you could sell it for), less any commissions and taxes on the sale, less any outstanding balance on the loan, less everything you paid to buy the house, plus any tax benefit you got from buying.
+The "Buying Net" column is how much you're out after considering the value you've built.
+It's total amount of cash you put out for everything (down payment, mortgage payments, taxes, insurance, maintenance), adding back any tax benefit you got, less the net value of the home (appreciated value, less any commissions and taxes on the sale, less any outstanding loan balance).
 Since this figure is how much you're "out", the lower the better.
 Negative values are especially good, because they mean you basically lived for free -- you got more value from your home through appreciation than what you paid out to buy it.
+This usually happens only when the appreciation rate is at least 1.5 percentage points higher than the general inflation rate.

 Renting Net